-By the end of this week you should have agreed who is going to do what (if you're volunteering as part of a group), planned and agreed a date and time for the visits when you'll run the competition and decided how you're going to announce the winners.
-The best time to run the competition is likely to be at the start of the day before most people arrive in the building, during a lunch hour or break time, or at the end of the day - this will enable you to assess what lights and electrical appliances have been left on when no one is using them.
+Weeks 14-17 are set aside for you to visit each group (one group per week for four weeks), but don't worry if you have to change these timings - the dates and times you choose will depend on when the groups are available for you to visit.
+The best time to fill in your energy saving checklist is likely to be at the start of the day before most people arrive in the building, during a lunch hour or break time, or at the end of the day - this will enable you to assess what equipment and lights have been left on when no one is using them.
 You'll also need to arrange to meet with the group to quiz them on their energy knowledge.
-Will you arrange an awards ceremony to present certificates to the winners and other participants?